-South African photographer David Lurie’s exhibition at The Sulger-Buel Lovell Gallery captures the urban communities of the Rainbow Nation with uncompromising focus on the socio-political condition in the post-apartheid era.
-This self taught photographer who studied politics, philosophy and economics at the University of Cape Town has emerged as a conscientious commentator on his home nation through his documentary-style body of work which has been exhibited all over the world.
+South African photographer David Lurie captures the urban communities of the Rainbow Nation with an uncompromising focus on the socio-political realities of the post-apartheid era.
+This self-taught photographer, who studied politics, philosophy and economics at the University of Cape Town, is a conscientious commentator and uses a documentary-style body of work to get his points across.

-Today, it’s the realities of social isolation, economic exclusion and urbanisation in Cape Town which are explored.
+He explores social isolation, economic exclusion and urbanisation in Cape Town.
 Writing the City is so titled because the photographed murals, graffiti and signage are the centrepiece pointers to the lives of the unemployed and working poor in the city.
-We see how the scribes of these communities document their struggle using the canvas of the city walls away from government censure and the state position on such sensitive issues.
+We see how the self-appointed scribes of these communities document their struggle using the city walls as their canvas.

-And in this respect, even before you get a moment to survey the front gallery one’s eye will be immediately drawn to a photograph of a mural of a blue-faced Nelson Mandela.
-At first because of the outrageous colour but on closer examination you’ll notice the ‘Remember Marikana’ tag scrawled in the bottom corner.
+You will be immediately drawn to a photograph of a mural of a blue-faced Nelson Mandela.
+At first, because of its unusual colour but on closer examination you’ll notice the ‘Remember Marikana’ tag scrawled in the bottom corner.
 This is a reference to a 2012 police massacre of protesting miners that left 41 people dead.
-So what you are presented with is an underground, unofficial news system in Cape Town which tells it as it sees it, rather than towing the government line.
+So you are presented with an underground, unofficial Cape Town news platform which tells it as it sees it, rather than towing the government line.

-But you don’t always have to search so hard for the message.
-In another photograph the words Zuma Must Fall takes up the entire front face of a tower block, casting no doubt where their political sympathies lie.
-Documenting as it does the everyday struggles in the provincial capital of the Western Cape, it also stoked the anger of the state authorities who demanded either the slogan comes down or the entire building does.
+You don’t always have to search so hard for the message.
+In another photograph the words Zuma Must Fall take up the entire front face of a tower block, casting no doubt where their political sympathies lie.
+Documenting, as it does, the everyday struggles in the provincial capital of the Western Cape, it also stoked the anger of the state authorities who demanded either the slogan comes down or the entire building does.

 David Lurie: Writing the City at The Sulger-Buel Lovell Gallery from Nov 17 to Dec 16.